Fleming Building, Room 400G

 Boulder, CO 80309-0249

 Susan Jurow is Professor of Educational Psychology & Learning Sciences.
 Her research explores how learning is situated in changing social and cultural practices.
-Dr. Jurow's publications have focused on learning disciplinary content in schools, how practices travel in and across contexts, and the ways in which learning is a part of social movements.
+Dr. Jurow's publications have focused on learning disciplinary content in schools, how practices travel in and across contexts, and the ways in which learning is a part of social movements for justice.

 PhD Education, University of California, Berkeley, 2001